NiravJadav/async_FIFO/README.md

 # async_FIFO
-rtl file of async_FIFO as per the sunbrust design ffile
+rtl file of async_FIFO as per the sunbrust design doc